Safat628/Traceability/README.md

    - Smooth scrolling for better user experience.

 5. **Responsive Design**
-   - Optimized for desktop, tablet, and mobile devices.
+   - Optimized for desktop, tablet, and mobile devices. (not yet responsive, working on it)

 ---